wailay/lightstun/README.md

 Supports UDP/TCP and IPV4

-Not currently supporting IPV6, STUN will not be really needed when IPV6 becomes the standard.

 This is an attempt at learning C Networking.
 Using `epoll` for TCP and UDP multiplexing.

 The code is not really portable, will work only on Linux for now.